 The built core of the estate is a mixture of country house, pleasure gardens, cottages and farm buildings.
 Designed by Austin & Paley for Captain Peter Ormrod, it was constructed from sandstone quarried on the estate and was recently listed for its fine stone work, some rectilinear and some cyclopean.
 We purchased the estate in 1967 and have been kept busy by the huge task of keeping the buildings standing.

 In 2010 we decided to run the gauntlet of Channel Four’s Country House Rescue as a kickstarter to opening up to the outside world.
-The programme was a great success and we have subsequently converted the walled garden into a cafe and the north edge of the lake into a luxury campsite.
+The programme was a great success and we have subsequently converted the walled garden into a cafe and the north edge of the lake into a luxury campsite with safari style tent lodges.
 As with all but the largest of our country’s estates, Wyresdale Park will be eventually turned over to tourism in entirety, allowing you, your friends and family to enjoy the every aspect of the estate, much as we have done over the past fifty years.

 James Snr, Sally, James and Sarah Whewell